top of page

 Some notes on the two variants that weren't iterated:

 - "Up to two new categories, custom-made": This copy sounds more like a headline than helper text.
-Although it fits in the constraint, it doesn't engage the user or prompt an interaction
+Although it fits in the constraint, it doesn't engage the user or prompt an interaction.

 - "You can add up to two of these—nothing's too random": "Of these" is redundant given the bolded header describing what "these" are.
-"Nothing's too random" could come off as condescending since users requested custom categories out of a dissatisfaction with the existing categories
+"Nothing's too random" could come off as condescending since users requested custom categories out of a dissatisfaction with the existing categories.

-Ultimately, I chose "What'll it be?
+I chose "What'll it be?
 You can add up to two" as my final copy.
 It's the most conversational (as it doesn't sound like it's trying to sell something) but still frames the constraint as an open-ended question, an opportunity.
 It's also a single sentence, which my content design coworkers preferred visually.

 Tackling the constraint problem, part 2